denoland/std/http/README.md

 `next` is just a handler function and as long as our middleware returns a `Response`, it does not matter how we produced it.

+### Request Context

+Sometimes you want your middleware to pass information onto the handlers after it.
+The way to do that is request context.

+Each `HttpRequest`s has an attached `context` object.
+Arbitrary properties with arbitrary data can be added to the context via the `.addContext()` method to later be read by other functions handling the same request.

+Contexts are very strictly typed to prevent runtime errors due to missing context data.

 To write middleware in typescript, there are two things to decide upfront:

 1. Does your middleware depend on any specific context data of previous